cybertechnica/confidential-computing-guide/docs/general/7_not_perfect.md

 **They could not be more wrong**.

 ***On one hand***, while vulnerabilities on low level component and hardware is surely rare (*Should we talk about Spectre and Meltdown?*) and might be difficult to exploit, they still exist.
 This doesn't mean that using TEEs doesn't add any security, but if a critical vulnerability isn't handled and patched correctly, the secure layers added won't be of any help.
-Having the best impenetrable door with the all windows open and the house is on the first floor won't protect add any protection from entering.
+Having the best impenetrable door with the all windows open and the house is on the first floor won't add any protection from entering.

 A simple example is intel SGX.
 This one is a 6-stars elite champion in terms of vulnerabilities.
 We can cite [SmashEx](https://jasonyu1996.github.io/SmashEx/), [AEPic](https://aepicleak.com/) Leak, [Downfall](https://downfall.page/) and others ([you can find a list here](https://sgx.fail/)).